Great Northern Hotel, Newcastle

-Great Northern Hotel is a heritage-listed hotel at 89 Scott Street, Newcastle, City of Newcastle, New South Wales, Australia.
+Great Northern Hotel is a heritage-listed hotel at 89 Scott Street, Newcastle, New South Wales, Australia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The current Great Northern Hotel opened in February 1938.
 It is the third hotel of the same name to occupy the site, its predecessors having been in operation since 1863.
 The hotel was designed by Sydney architects Rudder and Grout and built by contractors Kell & Rigby.

 The hotel was a prominent feature of Newcastle nightlife through the twentieth century.
 It has been described as "once Newcastle's grandest and most luxurious hotel".
 Actress Susie Porter was a barmaid at the hotel while studying at university.

 Owners during the 1970s and 1980s struggled with the cost of upkeep of the heritage hotel.
 The hotel was then damaged in the 1989 Newcastle earthquake, after which the upper levels of the hotel were closed.

 The hotel closed in 1993 after a dispute between the owner and council over fire regulations, and suffered significant damage due to vandalism in the subsequent years, with most items of value stripped from the building.
 A multimillion-dollar refurbishment under a new lessee began in 1996, which after delays due to disputes with the council over incentives and assistance eventually saw the ground floor of the hotel reopen as an Irish-themed pub in November 1999.

 In March 2000, the NSW Heritage Council took legal action against the lessee, claiming that unauthorised works had been undertaken on two bars on the lower level and the lobby.
 It was the first time criminal proceedings had been launched under the Heritage Act, though the power to use them had existed since 1977.
 The developer delayed plans to refurbish the first floor of the building as a result of the litigation.
 In January 2001, the lessee opened a linked nightclub in the adjacent former Tattersall's Club building.
 In March 2001, the owners lost the Heritage Act case, resulting in the lessee being discharged without a conviction, but facing a $5000 fine and $13,000 in court costs.